hbctraining/Pseudobulk-for-scRNAseq/lessons/08a_miloR.md

 ## Differential abundance analysis with MiloR
+This approach is a cluster-free method and therefore does not require cells to be separated by celltype.
+Rather, **we will use the full dataset and subset by the two conditions of interest**.

 ### Create new script

-To start, open a new Rscript file, and start with some comments to indicate what this file is going to contain:
+To start, open a new Rscript file, and start with some a header line in comment format:

 ```r
 # Single-cell RNA-seq analysis - Differential abundance analysis with MiloR